Pandafriendd/first-cdk-proj/README.md

-# Welcome to your CDK Python project!
+# Welcome to My CDK Python project!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`cdk_helloworld_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.